dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 Use a JS [AbortController](https://developer.mozilla.org/docs/Web/API/AbortController) with a <xref:System.Threading.CancellationTokenSource> in the component to abort a long-running JavaScript function from C# code.

 The following JS `Helpers` class contains a simulated long-running function, `longRunningFn`, to count continuously until the [`AbortController.signal`](https://developer.mozilla.org/docs/Web/API/AbortController/signal) indicates that [`AbortController.abort`](https://developer.mozilla.org/docs/Web/API/AbortController/abort) has been called.
-The `sleep` function is present for demonstration purposes to simulate slow execution of the long-running function and wouldn't be part of any production code.
+The `sleep` function is for demonstration purposes to simulate slow execution of the long-running function and wouldn't be present in production code.
 When a component calls `stopFn`, the `longRunningFn` is signalled to abort via the `while` loop conditional check on [`AbortSignal.aborted`](https://developer.mozilla.org/docs/Web/API/AbortSignal/aborted).

 Add the following JS code inside the closing `</body>` tag of `wwwroot/index.html` (Blazor WebAssembly) or `Pages/_Layout.cshtml` (Blazor Server):